Hokan-Ashir/SFGameDataEditor/src/main/java/README.md

  - Extend sf-mod-files format to include description
  - Extend with item, merchants, buildings, units views
  - Add support for any language i18n possible
+ - Place all subviews in more appropriate position, probably with grid layout
+ - Add database storage for all parsed data from GameData.cff file (i.e. HLSQL, H2, DerbyDb)

 # Special thanks
  - This application won't be possible without information grabbed from this forum - http://spellforcefanforum.hostoi.com/index.php